Chris Townson: John's Children

-John's Children split up in late 1967 after only 18 months, but in that short period of time they had achieved a "cult status".
+Later life

 Townson played in several groups after John's Children, including Jook, Jet and Radio Stars.
 In the late 1970s Townson quit the music business and built a successful career illustrating album covers and books.
 Later, and for health reasons, he studied to be a social worker, and worked with the National Children's Home, becoming director of its Phoenix Project.
 It was Townson's own difficult childhood and the help he had received from social workers at the time that gave him an "innate understanding" of the children's circumstances.

 Townson rejoined John's Children when they reformed in the late 1990s for the occasional tour, and recorded a single with them in 2006.
 He also played on all of (former Jet member) Martin Gordon's solo albums, and also illustrated a book which accompanied one of them, entitled The Illustrated and Annotated 'God's on His Lunchbreak, Please Call Back' Companion Volume.

+Death

 Townson died of cancer in London on 10 February 2008.
-He was married twice with one son and four daughters.
+He was married twice and fathered four daughters and a son.

+Influences

+Notwithstanding the Beatlemania that was sweeping the country at the time, Townson and Ellison were more interested in the rhythm and blues sound of The Rolling Stones, The Yardbirds and The Who.
+When Townson saw The Who perform, he said in a magazine interview some years later, "that was it, it was this that I wanted to do!"